 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 There’s not a single frequent flyer out there who enjoys waiting in lines.
-One of the reasons elite status is so valuable is that it will often allow travelers to take advantage of dedicated check-in areas, early boarding and expedited baggage handling.
+One of the reasons elite status is so valuable is that allows travelers to take advantage of such perks as dedicated check-in areas, early boarding and expedited baggage handling.

 If you’re not an elite flyer, you can still speed through the airport by being a member of a trusted traveler program like TSA PreCheck or Global Entry.
-With both programs, you’ll skip long TSA security lines at most airports, and Global Entry gets you a fast track through US immigration and customs.
+With both programs, you’ll skip long TSA security lines at most airports, and Global Entry gets you a fast track through U.S. immigration and customs.
+Plus, when going through security, you won’t have to remove toiletries or your computer from your carry-on or take off your jacket, shoes, belt, etc.

-Renew TSA PreCheck or Global Entry With These Cards
+Get TSA PreCheck or Global Entry with these cards

-- Capital One® Venture® Rewards Credit Card – Every 4 years
+- Capital One® Venture® Rewards Credit Card – Every four years

-- The Platinum Card® from American Express – Every 4 years for Global Entry or 4.5 years for TSA PreCheck
+- The Platinum Card® from American Express – Every four years for Global Entry or four and a half years for TSA PreCheck ($550 annual fee; see rates & fees)

-- The Business Platinum® Card from American Express – Every 4 years for Global Entry or 4.5 years for TSA PreCheck
+- The Business Platinum® Card from American Express – Every four years for Global Entry or four and a half years for TSA PreCheck ($595 annual fee; see rates & fees)

-- Chase Sapphire Reserve – Every 4 years
+- Chase Sapphire Reserve – Every four years

-- United℠ Explorer Card – Every 4 years
+- United℠ Explorer Card – Every four years

-- Marriott Bonvoy Brilliant™ American Express® Card – Every 4 years for Global Entry or 4.5 years for TSA PreCheck
+- Marriott Bonvoy Brilliant™ American Express® Card – Every four years for Global Entry or four and a half years for TSA PreCheck ($450 annual fee; see rates & fees)

-- Southwest Rapid Rewards® Performance Business Credit Card – Every 4 years
+- Southwest Rapid Rewards® Performance Business Credit Card – Every four years

 Some of our favorite travel credit cards offer TSA PreCheck or Global Entry reimbursement.
 When you pay the application fee with your card, you’ll get a statement credit for the amount you paid.
 Depending on the card, you can use this benefit every four to five years, so you’ll always have access to a faster airport experience.

 If you have a valid passport and can apply for the program, we recommend that you apply for Global Entry rather than TSA PreCheck.
-If you plan on doing any international travel in the next five years, it’s worth it to apply for Global Entry versus TSA PreCheck.
+If you plan on doing any international travel in the next five years, it’s worth it.

 The Transportation Security Administration (TSA) will notify members up to six months prior to their membership expiring, using the phone number and/or email address provided when that member originally signed up for the program.